-completion at the day of Jesus Christ - When Jesus had completed His work of redemption, He said on the cross, "It is finished."
+TO COMPLETION UNTIL THE DAY OF CHRIST JESUS - When Jesus had completed His work of redemption, He said on the cross, "It is finished."
 Here Paul uses a related word to assure Christians that God will also complete the work of redemption in our lives.
 (TLSB)

-day of Jesus Christ.
+day of Christ Jesus.
 His return, when their salvation will be brought to completion (see 1:10; 2:16; 1Co 1:8; 5:5; 2Co 1:14).
 It is God who initiates salvation, who continues it and who will one day bring it to its consummation.